snicolast/ComfyUI-IndexTTS2/README.md

 - Tested only in Windows.
 DeepSpeed disabled.
 - Emotion vector sum exceeds maximum 1.5: lower one or more sliders or adjust the text-derived vector.
 - BigVGAN kernel message: custom CUDA kernel is disabled by default; falls back to PyTorch ops.
+- **Missing 'wetext' module**: Run `pip install wetext` to fix this Windows-specific dependency.
+- **404 Repository Not Found errors**: Ensure all additional model files are downloaded to your checkpoints folder as described above.
+- **Model loading issues**: Verify your checkpoints folder contains all required files with the correct directory structure.

+**Expected Output**: When working correctly, you should see messages like:
+- `Loading config.json from local directory`
+- `Loading weights from local directory`
+- All model paths pointing to your local checkpoints folder

+**Performance**: The system processes audio through 4 stages (Text → GPT → S2Mel → BigVGAN).
+Multiple progress bars and tensor size outputs are normal during inference.